 When prospective surrogates ask our specialists, “How much is a surrogate mother paid?” they’re usually referring to base compensation.
 This is the base amount of money that a surrogate receives from intended parents.
 It does not need to be applied to pregnancy and medical expenses; this is separate compensation that many surrogates use for big financial steps (such as down payments on a house, saving up for a child’s college, paying off student loans and more).

 How much money a surrogate makes depends on her personal situation and level of experience.
-At American Surrogacy, we guarantee every surrogate a base pay of at least $30,000.
-This number can commonly increase depending on the surrogate’s experience and other factors, such as:
+At American Surrogacy, we guarantee every surrogate a competitive compensation package.
+The exact number can commonly increase depending on the surrogate’s experience and other factors, such as:

-- Her experience: Experienced surrogates typically receive an additional $5,000 per pregnancy.
+- Her experience: Experienced surrogates typically receive additional compensation per previous surrogate pregnancy.

-- The intended parents: Surrogates who match with international intended parents will earn an additional $5,000.
+- The intended parents: Surrogates who match with international intended parents will earn additional compensation.

 - Her state of residence: Surrogates who live in California typically receive a higher base compensation, due to the higher cost of living and higher demand from California intended parents.

-While $30,000 is our agency’s minimum guarantee, many of our surrogates are commonly paid more.
+While our agency guarantees a certain amount of base compensation, many of our surrogates are commonly paid more.
 Our specialists are dedicated to honesty and transparency; unlike other agencies, which may promise misleading numbers to get surrogates’ attention, we make sure you fully understand what is included in our compensation rate.
 That rate is the money you receive to do with as you wish — no strings attached.

 Base compensation is paid in 10 equal installments, beginning with confirmation of the heartbeat around six weeks gestation.
 Your surrogacy specialist will work closely with an escrow service to ensure you receive your payments when you are entitled to them.